Turkey

-Turkey, (Note: Türkiye /tr/; English /tɝːˈkiːjeɪ/.) officially the Republic of Türkiye, (Note: Türkiye Cumhuriyeti /tr/.) is a country mainly located in Anatolia in West Asia, with a relatively small part called East Thrace in Southeast Europe.
+Turkey, (Note: Türkiye /tr/) officially the Republic of Türkiye, (Note: Türkiye Cumhuriyeti /tr/) is a country mainly located in Anatolia in West Asia, with a smaller part called East Thrace in Southeast Europe.
 It borders the Black Sea to the north; Georgia, Armenia, Azerbaijan, and Iran to the east; Iraq, Syria, and the Mediterranean Sea to the south; and the Aegean Sea, Greece, and Bulgaria to the west.
-Turkey is home to over 85 million people; most are ethnic Turks, while Kurds are the largest ethnic minority.
+Turkey is home to over 86 million people; most are ethnic Turks, while Kurds are the largest ethnic minority.
 Officially a secular state, Turkey has a Muslim-majority population.
 Ankara is Turkey's capital and second-largest city.
 Istanbul is its largest city and economic center.
 Other major cities include İzmir, Bursa, and Antalya.

 First inhabited by modern humans during the Late Paleolithic, present-day Turkey was home to various ancient peoples.
 The Hattians were assimilated by the Hittites and other Anatolian peoples.
 Classical Anatolia transitioned into cultural Hellenization after Alexander the Great's conquests, and later Romanization during the Roman and Byzantine eras.
 The Seljuk Turks began migrating into Anatolia in the 11th century, starting the Turkification process.
 The Seljuk Sultanate of Rum ruled Anatolia until the Mongol invasion in 1243, when it disintegrated into Turkish principalities.
 Beginning in 1299, the Ottomans united the principalities and expanded.
 Mehmed II conquered Constantinople (modern-day Istanbul) in 1453.
 During the reigns of Selim I and Suleiman the Magnificent, the Ottoman Empire became a global power.
 From 1789 onwards, the empire saw major changes, reforms, centralization, and rising nationalism while its territory declined.